TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-The Allele Frequency Calculator computes the frequency of each allele at a biallelic genetic locus from observed genotype counts in a population sample, and tests whether the population conforms to Hardy-Weinberg equilibrium (HWE).
-Population geneticists, evolutionary biologists, clinical geneticists, and conservation scientists use it to figure out how common each variant is, how that frequency relates to HWE expectations, and what deviations from equilibrium might reveal about the population's history.
-According to the National Human Genome Research Institute genetics glossary, allele frequency is one of the fundamental quantities in population genetics and the starting point for estimating carrier rates, disease prevalence, and selection signatures across populations.
+This tool computes the frequency of each allele at a biallelic genetic locus from observed genotype counts in a population sample, and tests whether the population conforms to Hardy-Weinberg equilibrium (HWE).
+Population geneticists, evolutionary biologists, clinical geneticists, and conservation scientists use it to work out how common each variant is and what deviations from equilibrium reveal about a population's history.
+According to the National Human Genome Research Institute genetics glossary, allele frequency is one of the fundamental quantities in population genetics, the starting point for estimating carrier rates, disease prevalence, and selection signatures.
+For a diploid locus with two alleles (A and a), each AA individual contributes 2 copies of A, each Aa individual contributes 1 of each allele, each aa individual contributes 2 copies of a, dividing each allele count by the total allele copies (twice the individual count) gives frequency p for A and q for a, where p + q = 1.

 Hardy-Weinberg Equilibrium and What It Tests